-If rings are to be blessed, the members of the couple extend their hands toward the Priest [or Bishop], who says
+If a ring or rings are to be blessed, the wife extends her hand (and the husband extends his hand) toward the Priest, who says

-Bless, O Lord, these rings to be signs of the vows by which N. and N. have bound themselves to each other; through Jesus Christ our Lord.
+Bless, O Lord, this ring to be a sign of the vows by which this man and this woman have bound themselves to each other; through Jesus Christ our Lord.
 Amen.

-The Celebrant joins the right hands of the couple and says

-Those whom God has joined together let no one put asunder.
+The Celebrant joins the right hands of the husband and wife and says Those whom God has joined together let no one put asunder.
+The Congregation responds Amen.

-People Amen.

-The service continues with The Prayers on page 104.
+The service continues with The Prayers on page 428.